telugu-boy/telugu-boy.github.io/_posts/2022-10-17-telugu-culture-crisis.md

 Of course, people will say that "others are exceeding us," but are we actually racing to even compare ourselves with them?
 We have shown no signs of leaving our 19th century colonial mentality, obsessed with caste and status, which is what Britishers used to destabilize and disunify Indians.
 In reality, we are living in the 21st century with basically the same society as in the 19th.
 Only the strugglers make their names!
 And I'm proud that our neighbours are doing great in this factor, sticking to whatever makes them better every day.
 As proud Telugus, we must employ *inspiration* from our successful neighbours - not seek to imitate them, losing our own precious identity in the process.
 Thank you.

-As a side note, I credit Ramoji for his efforts in preserving Telugu culture with ETV news, the last *real* Telugu news station.
+As a side note, I credit Ramoji for his efforts in preserving Telugu culture with ETV news, the last real Telugu news station.

-If my post did not spark anything in you to save our ailing culture, please read more about this విచిత్రమైన । అనుఖ్యమైన మరియు స్వీయ ద్వేషించే మనస్తత్వం (strange, unique and self-deprecative mentality)
+If my post did not spark anything in you to save our ailing culture, please read more about this విచిత్రమైన మరియు అనుఖ్యమైన మరియు స్వీయ ద్వేషించే మనస్తత్వం (strange, unique and self-deprecative mentality)

 <a href='https://www.quora.com/Is-the-Telugu-language-getting-extinct-day-by-day'>https://www.quora.com/Is-the-Telugu-language-getting-extinct-day-by-day</a>